 Reason - This permission is in outline only and is granted to comply with the provisions of Section 92 of the Town and Country Planning Act 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act 2004, and Article 5(1) of the Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended).

-The development to which this permission relates shall be begun not later than the expiration of two years from the approval of the first residential phase reserved matter and for all subsequent phases two years from the final approval of the reserved matters or, in the case of approval on different dates, the final approval of the last reserved matters to be approved for that phase.
+The development to which this permission relates shall be begun not later than the expiration of two years from the approval of the first residential phase reserved matter.
+For all subsequent phases, development of a phase shall commence not later than the expiration of two years from the approval of reserved matters for that phase or, in the case of approval of reserved matters on different dates, the final approval of the last reserved matters to be approved for that phase.

 Reason - This permission is in outline only and is granted to comply with the provisions of Section 92 of the Town and Country Planning Act 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act 2004, and Article 5(1) of the Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended).

-The development hereby permitted shall be carried out in accordance with the following approved plans and parameter plans which form the basis for future Reserved Matters and the detail to be outlined in the Design Code:
+Except where otherwise stipulated, the development hereby permitted shall be carried out in accordance with the following approved plans and documents, or any subsequent replacement plans and documents submitted to and approved in writing by the Local Planning Authority:

 i.
 Development Parameter 1: Maximum Building Heights and Footprint (Drawing ref: 003 Rev N)